 An Australian actor who brought complex, gritty humanity to the role of a post-apocalyptic leader on the hit series The 100.

-Bob Morley found his breakout role as Bellamy Blake, the flawed and protective de facto leader on The CW's dystopian drama The 100.
-Born in Victoria, Australia, to a Filipino mother and an Irish-Australian father, Morley initially pursued teaching before turning to acting.
-He cut his teeth on Australian television, appearing on shows like Home and Away and Neighbours, but it was the seven-season arc on The 100 that defined his career.
-Morley portrayed Bellamy's journey from a hardened survivor to a morally conflicted revolutionary with a raw intensity that garnered a dedicated global fanbase.
-Off-screen, he is known for his privacy and advocacy for mental health awareness, often speaking candidly about his own experiences.
+Bob Morley played Bellamy Blake, the flawed de facto leader on The CW's dystopian drama The 100 for seven seasons.
+Born in Victoria, Australia, to a Filipino mother and Irish-Australian father, he initially pursued teaching before acting.
+He appeared on Australian shows Home and Away and Neighbours.
+Morley portrayed Bellamy's journey from hardened survivor to morally conflicted revolutionary with raw intensity.
+Off-screen, he advocates for mental health awareness and speaks candidly about his own experiences.

 1981–1996